 Notting Hill, made famous by the movie featuring Julia Roberts and Hugh Grant, but always well known by Londoners, is a district to watch the cosmopolitan world go by in one of its coffee shops, before some high-end shopping or more of an alternative feel at nearby Portobello Markets.

 The best way to experience Notting Hill is at the very popular “Caribbean style” Notting Hill Carnival held every August.
+It’s an explosion of color, costumes, vibrancy, dancing and fun!

 The walk through Richmond town centre, along the river and up Richmond Hill to the park is very beautiful and you’ll soon see why for hundreds of years it has been a favourite retreat of Royalty, the rich and the famous.